Saving and Sharing Your Treasure of Memories

 Deborah’s career spans a start-up with CNN News in 1980, ghostwriting for a U.S. Senator, commercial video scripting, and managing four historic cemeteries.
 She’s published in corporate and music magazines.
 Her writing won Associated Press and Advertising Club of America awards; the Berkeley-Oxford scholarship to England’s Oxford University, and a Caribbean Cruise from the International Bluegrass Music Association!
 Deborah also scored perfectly on the English Composition and Literature teachers’ exam.

 Teaching and writing kept Deborah busy since moving to Nashville, Tennessee, in 2003.
-Now she focuses on helping others across the country save their life stories for families and publication; and teaches memoir-writing classes.
+Now she focuses on helping others across the country save their life stories for families and publication; and teaches memoir and family history writing workshops.

-Member: National Association of Personal Historians (Secretary); Tennessee and Middle Tennessee Genealogical Societies; DAR; Senior Services Network of Nashville.
+Member: National Association of Personal Historians (Secretary); Middle Tennessee Genealogical Society; Historic Nashville, Inc.; Tennessee Historical Society; DAR; Senior Services Network of Nashville.

 (615) 417-8424 email@example.com